 Among the major factors for developing drug abuse patterns in young adults is the background of a dysfunctional family.
 Such habits can greatly impact the mental health of the person as well as the family or friends of that person.
 In such situations, it is found that there is a chance of repeating the cycle of the same dysfunctional family from parents to children.
 Furthermore, data and statistics are also analysed to understand the scope of the drug use problem among young adults.
 It is seen that instances of drug abuse are rising, and the causes range from abusive relationships to boredom.

 According to the study by Campbell, Walker and Egede (2016), multiple factors affect childhood experiences and shape a person’s adult life.
 A similar study on the subject identified that childhood influences are critical in improving the quality of life in later adulthood (Milteer, Ginsburg and Mulligan, 2012).
-On the other hand, Reuben et al. (2016) argue that not all aspects of childhood affect adult life, as most are forgotten until the time a person reaches their early 20s.
+On the other hand, Reuben et al. (2016) argue that not all aspects of childhood affect adult life, as most are forgotten until a person reaches their early 20s.
 Therefore, it is argued that certain selected instances determine a person’s attitude in later life.

 Regarding factors affecting childhood experiences, Piotrowska et al. (2017) highlight the importance of children and parent relationships in determining the nature of a person’s upbringing.
 On the contrary, the research conducted by Moffitt (2013) pinpoints external factors like school bullies as critical in maintaining a healthy or unhealthy childhood.
 A similar study by Grohmann, Kouwenberg and Menkhoff (2015) suggests that environmental factors of finances and savings are foremost in regulating the experiences of infancy that affect life in adulthood.
 Among external aspects of upbringing, Sobkin et al. (2016) note that the socio-demographic characteristics of society are critical in shaping the mindset of children throughout their lifetime.